Hello, and welcome back to art!

 These are the first prints ever made on our new printing press.
 The press was acquired through a grant that I wrote last fall.
 Students have researched the meaning of sustainability and are creating prints that reflect what they hope to see for our future.
 Students are looking at their artist’s proofs, signing them and then making adjustments for additional prints.
-I look forward to exhibiting these prints together in the town library and on our classroom blog.
+The prints are currently on exhibit in the Locust, NC Library and on our classroom blog.
 Thank you to the NC Bright Ideas grant making committee!

 The Art Club used a 3D printing pen to print hearts on Valentine's Day!